ed - phpMan

 'f FILE'

-On the first pass, all the addressed lines matching a regular
+the first pass, all the addressed lines matching a regular expression

-expression RE are marked.
-Then, going sequentially from the
+match RE in a case-insensitive manner.
+Then, going sequentially from

 COMMAND-LIST is executed for each marked line, with the current